777arc/PySDR/content/pyqt.rst

 Up until this point we have been looking at snippets of the spectrum analyzer app, but now we will finally take a look at the full code and try running it.
 It currently supports the PlutoSDR, USRP, or simulation-mode.
 If you don't have a Pluto or USRP, simply leave the code as-is, and it should use simulation mode, otherwise change :code:`sdr_type`.
 In simulation mode, if you increase the gain all the way, you will notice the signal gets truncated in the time domain, which causes spurs to occur in the frequency domain.

-Feel free to use this code as a starting point for your own realtime SDR app!
-Below is also an animated gif of the app in action, using a Pluto to look at the 750 MHz cellular band, and then at 2.4 GHz WiFi.
+Feel free to use this code as a starting point for your own real-time SDR app!
+Below is also an animation of the app in action, using a Pluto to look at the 750 MHz cellular band, and then at 2.4 GHz WiFi.
 A higher quality version is available on YouTube `here <https://youtu.be/hvofiY3Q_yo>`_.

 .. image:: ../_images/pyqt_animation.gif
    :scale: 100 %